 businesses, communities and individuals spend hundreds of billions of dollars

-each year due to obesity, including an estimated $168 billion in medical
+each year due to obesity, including nearly $200 billion in medical

 costs.
 Obesity is the reason that the current generation of youth is

 predicted to live a shorter life than their parents.

 Much can be done to

 reverse the epidemic, yet important opportunities to tackle obesity at the